Drag (entertainment): Theatre

 The plot device of the film Shakespeare in Love (1998) turns upon the Elizabethan convention of the Shakespearean originals and the changes that came with women being allowed on stage during the reign of Charles II.
 However, drag remains a strong tradition in British comedy.
-This is seen in current-day British pantomime, where traditional roles such as the pantomime dame are played by a man in drag and the principal boy, such as Prince Charming or Dick Whittington, is played by a girl or young woman, as well as in comedy troupes such as Monty Python's Flying Circus (formed in the early 1970s).
+This is seen in current-day British pantomime, where traditional roles such as the pantomime dame are played by a man in drag and the principal boy, such as Prince Charming or Dick Whittington, is played by a girl or young woman, as well as in comedy troupes such as Monty Python (formed in 1969).

 Within the dramatic fiction, a double standard historically affected the uses of drag.
 In male-dominated societies where active roles were reserved to men, a woman might dress as a man under the pressures of her dramatic predicament.
 In these societies a man's position was above a woman's, causing a rising action that suited itself to tragedy, sentimental melodrama and comedies of manners that involved confused identities.
 A man dressed as a woman was thought to be a falling action only suited to broad low comedy and burlesque.
 Les Ballets Trockadero de Monte Carlo are an all-male ballet troupe where much of the humor is in seeing male dancers en travesti; performing roles usually reserved to females, wearing tutus and dancing en pointe with considerable technical skill.

 These conventions of male-dominated societies were largely unbroken before the 20th century, when rigid gender roles were undermined and began to dissolve.
 This evolution changed drag in the last decades of the 20th century.
 Among contemporary drag performers, the theatrical drag queen or street queen may at times be seen less as a "female impersonator" per se, but simply as a drag queen.
 Examples include The Cockettes, Danny La Rue or RuPaul.